 Here’s some answers to the most common questions we get on this subject, hopefully something here can help!

-How long will it take for my String of Hearts cuttings to grow roots?
+How long will it take for my cuttings to grow roots?

 String of Hearts propagation fairly quick and you should expect to see some roots growing after only a few weeks.
 But it can be unpredictable so just make sure you are giving your cutting the right care and be patient!
 Using rooting gel can help the root growth speed up.

-Always start to propagate your String of Hearts Plants in spring time, as this will give your plant plenty of warm summer months to grow.
+Always start to propagate your plants in spring time, as this will give your plant plenty of warm summer months to grow.
 Whilst you can have some success in the cooler months of the year, growth will be much slower and you risk your cuttings dying before they can root so success rates are much much lower.
 If the temperatures are a little lower than you’d like, use a heat pad which will help create the ideal environment for root growth.

-When propagating String of Hearts Plants, we recommend always using a high-quality potting mix (our String of Hearts love this one) to make sure your plants get the right amount and mix of nutrients.
+We recommend always using a high-quality potting mix (our plants love this one) to make sure your plants get the right amount and mix of nutrients.
 Try to choose a mix that contains perlite as this aids drainage and aeration of the soil, helping to avoid problems such as overwatering.

-Should I use a rooting gel or powder when propagating my String of Hearts?
+Should I use a rooting gel or powder?

-Using rooting hormone in the form of gel or powder is completely optional when propagating String of Hearts Plants.
+Using rooting hormone in the form of gel or powder is completely optional.
 They work to stimulate root growth on new cuttings, not only speeding up the process but also producing stronger roots.
 You can have plenty of success without rooting gel but it’s a great way to help ensure root growth.
 We have always found success with this rooting gel available on Amazon.

 Common problems when propagating String of Hearts Plants